 How to get there: Bus 118 from Piazza Venezia Bus 218 from San Giovanni, violet line of the Big Bus

 Campo de’ Fiori, Palazzo Farnese, Piazza Navona, Pantheon, Trevi Fountain and Spanish Steps are just a few of the highlights on the Campus Martius.
-The Campus Martius is located in front of the walls of ancient Rome and corresponds to the present city center of Piazza del Popolo to the hill of the Quirinale and to Piazza Venezia.
+The Campus Martius is located outside the area of ancient Rome and corresponds to the present city center of Piazza del Popolo to the hill of the Quirinale and to Piazza Venezia.
 Popes, cardinals and influential merchants have also left their mark on the farthest corners of the Roman city center.

 You’ll receive orientation in the city center with information on public transport, parking and trails.
 Antiquity, the Middle Ages and Renaissance can be found here one on the other.
 Admire monuments, experience culture, shopping, eating and drinking, here you will find everything that holds body and soul together.